somenath203/Air-Quality-Predictor/README.md

 | Random Forest Regressor | 0.987630 | 0.916692 |
 | K Neighbors Regressor | 0.940275 | 0.862848 |

-After observing the accuracies, I finally chose Random Forest Regressor as my final model it has performed well on both training and testing accuracy.
+After observing the accuracies, I finally chose Random Forest Regressor as my final model since it has performed well on both training and testing accuracy.

 ## Installation and Usage